 Market conditions in many sectors of the agricultural and rural infrastructure industries we serve remain generally favorable.
-The rural economy is benefiting as U.S. economic growth rebounds, driving higher levels of spending and investment by businesses and consumers.
-Agricultural commodity prices for corn, soybeans and wheat remain high and continue to experience volatility driven by higher than normal temperatures and fluctuations in export demand.
-The drought in the western United States, the worst in 40 years, is creating some heightened concerns in this geographic region particularly in the specialty crop sectors.
-Labor shortages and supply chain disruptions are also impacting certain sectors of the agricultural economy.
-The power, energy, and water industries also face some weather and other related challenges.
-However, the outlook in these sectors remains favorable over the long-term in anticipation of trillions in dollars of infrastructure spending by the U.S. government associated with the American Jobs Plan.
+The rural economy is benefiting from the strong U.S. economy, driving higher levels of spending and investment by businesses and consumers.
+Agricultural commodity prices for corn and soybeans have stabilized compared to prices during the summer months, while wheat prices remain volatile due to a smaller than expected summer crop.
+The historic drought in the western United States is projected to continue through 2022, which is creating heightened regional concerns for the specialty crop sectors as well as challenges for water resources.
+Higher input costs, labor shortages, supply chain disruptions, and impacts to production facilities resulting from Hurricane Ida are also impacting certain sectors of the agricultural economy.
+The power and energy industries face challenges from higher natural gas and other energy prices, but the outlook in these sectors remains favorable over the long-term as the industry anticipates an injection of trillions of dollars in infrastructure spending now that Congress passed the American Jobs Plan.

-Although the challenges across certain of our industry sectors could reduce credit quality and impact the level of loan demand, CoBank remains well positioned to assist our customers in their transition to a post-pandemic operating environment and continue to serve rural America.
+Although challenges across our industry sectors could reduce credit quality and impact the level of loan demand, CoBank believes that it remains well positioned to assist our customers as the economy recovers and to continue to serve rural America.

-Under the guidance of our Board of Directors and through the focus of an experienced executive management team, we remain focused on achieving continued success through execution of our business strategies.
+Under the guidance of our Board of Directors and our experienced executive management team, we remain focused on achieving continued success through execution of our business strategies.
 This includes, among other objectives, creating mutually beneficial partnerships with other System institutions, maintaining effective access to the agency debt capital markets, opportunistically accessing the preferred stock capital markets, educating policy makers and other key stakeholders about the critical mission of CoBank and the System, prudently optimizing current lending authorities and maintaining compliance with laws and regulations.
 We continue to collaborate with our affiliated Associations on business model enhancements that further strengthen the ability to fulfill our collective mission, including through the more efficient use of capital.
 We will also continue to explore strategic alliances and other opportunities with our customers, other System institutions, financial service providers and other public and private entities as we strive to fulfill our mission in rural America in a safe and sound manner.